Sidduppal/chtc_recipes/GTDB-Tk.md

 Setting up the necessary software
 ---------------------------------
-* Log into your CHTC submit not through SSH
+* Log into your CHTC submit
 * Create a directory to hold your build and submit files, then `cd` to that directory
 * Use a text editor to create a file called `build.sub` with the following contents: